ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 **Option 1: Manual**

 The RackWare RMM solution only handles the OS, application, and data movement.
 It does not need to set up a VPC target side; you need to handle this.
 You will first need to set up the VPC infrastructure.
-At a bare minimum, you will need to set up a VPC, subnets, and the corresponding VSIs that you are planning to migrate.
+At a bare minimum, you need to set up a VPC, subnets, and the corresponding VSIs that you are planning to migrate.
 The new target VSI profile (vCPU and vMemory) does not need to match the source.
-However, as for the storage, it will need to be the same or greater in size.
+However, as for the storage, it needs to be the same or greater in size.

-This document does not provide the details for setting up the VPC infrastructure as this is well described in each of the relevant VPC product document pages.
+This document does not provide the details for setting up the VPC infrastructure as this is described in each of the relevant VPC product document pages.
 {: note}

 1. Create a VPC.
-2. Create Subnet(s).
+2. Create Subnets.
 3. Order the virtual server instance.
     * SSH key (RMM SSH keys need to be added in addition to bastion SSH key)
     * Operating system name (Linux/Windows and their respective version)